 - 30. All Members of Council hold office from the beginning of the Organizational Meeting following the General Election until immediately before the beginning of the Organizational Meeting following the next General Election, in accordance with the Local Authorities Election Act. - 31.
+Mandatory Councillor Training shall be completed on or before the organizational meeting. - 32.
 The appointment of Councillors and Members at Large to Committees shall be for a term of one year, unless otherwise specified, and by secret ballot if a vote is required.